 1. Do Prepare — Don’t Panic!

-Recently, I saw a headline about the COVID-19 Coronavirus that read, “IT’S NOT TIME TO PANIC YET!”
+When the Covid 19 pandemic first started, I saw a headline that read, “IT’S NOT TIME TO PANIC YET!”

 “Good grief!”
 I thought.
 “Exactly when IS a good time to panic?”
 In truth, panic is not safe.
 When our minds are triggered, it is hard to think clearly or to make wise choices for ourselves and others.